Skip to main content

 Pitch the awning slightly toward the back corner.
 A flat awning collects a dangerous pool of rainwater that can stress the arms and soak anyone walking out the door.
 Most awnings have a built-in adjustment to angle one side lower for runoff — use it.

 Use stabilizer straps or de-flappers in any breeze.
 Awning straps (also called de-flappers) attach to the free edge of the fabric and stake to the ground.
-They reduce flutter and movement in light wind that gradually stress the arm hinges.
+They reduce flutter and movement in light wind that gradually stresses the arm hinges.

 Fabric Cleaning and Maintenance